rothgar/netdata-wiki/Writing-Plugins.md

 Keep in mind, that the user may use netdata configuration to overwrite chart and dimension parameters.
 This is transparent to the plugin.

+### Autoconfiguration

+Plugins should attempt to autoconfigure themselves when possible.
+For example, if your plugin wants to monitor `squid`, you can search for it on port `3128` or `8080`.
+If any succeeds, you can proceed.
+If it fails you can output an error (on stderr) saying that you cannot find `squid` running and giving instructions about the plugin configuration.
+Then you can stop (exit with non-zero value), so that netdata will not attempt to start the plugin again.

 ### Disabled plugins

 Plugins that exit with any value other than zero, will be disabled.
 Plugins that exit with zero, will be restarted after some time.